exasol/exasol-testcontainers/doc/system_requirements.md

 ### EXAoperation Simulation

 The Exasol test container is based on Exasol's `docker-db` which does not include [EXAoperation](https://docs.exasol.com/administration/on-premise/exaoperation.htm#EXAoperation).
-That being said some integration test require a subset of the EXAoperation functions in order to be executable.
+That being said some integration tests require a subset of the EXAoperation functions in order to be executable.

 #### Installing an EXAoperation Plug-in
 `req~installing-an-exaoperation-plug-in~1`